Data quality statement: News media in Australia series

 Australian News Data Project (Public Interest Journalism Initiative)

-Australian non-profit think-tank PIJI provides an important source of data on the state of the Australian news market via its Australian News Data Project, which included the Australian News Index (ANI) and the Australian News Sampling Project (ANSP).
+Australian non-profit organisation PIJI provided an important source of data on the state of the Australian news market via its now discontinued Australian News Data Project (2020–24), which included the Australian News Index (ANI) and the Australian News Sampling Project (ANSP).

-Cross-platform news outlet data from PIJI’s ANI is a key input for indicator 1 (groups, owners and controllers) and indicator 3 (professional news outlets).
-While content analysis data collected via various case studies conducted as part of the ANSP underpins indicator 4 (range and variety of news content).
+Cross-platform news outlet data from PIJI’s ANI remains a key historical input for Indicator 1 (news outlet controllers) and Indicator 3 (news outlets).
+While content analysis data collected via various case studies conducted as part of the ANSP underpins Indicator 4 (news content) of the Framework.

-The Census is the primary source for Australian employment and labour data.
+The Census is a primary source for Australian employment and labour data.
 It is held every 5 years by the Australian Bureau of Statistics, in accordance with its statutory functions under the Australian Bureau of Statistics Act 1975 and the Census and Statistics Act 1905.
-The census was last run in 2021.
+The Census was last run in 2021.

 Digital News Report (Reuters Institute for the Study of Journalism)